PiyushBadhe/SwingLoginForm/README.md

 - Close application button (default swing button)

-> Taking this idea into code, a best way to create and place the components is to use `GridLayout` of 3 rows and 2 columns as per the UI Layout idea shown below
+> Turning this idea into UI via code, the best way to create and place the components is to use a `Grid Layout` of 3 rows and 2 columns, as per the UI Layout shown below:
 >> | Column1 | Column2 |
 >> | :---------- | :------------ |
 >> | Row1-Label1 | Row1-TextField1 |